Wenfeng (Kevin) Su

 Notable Representations

-• Acted for a Chinese state-owned transportation infrastructure constructor seeking recovery from its former chairman and his wife for manipulating the company’s contractor-selection process in exchange for bribes.
+• Acted for a Chinese state-owned transportation infrastructure constructor in seeking recovery from its former chairman and his wife for manipulating the company’s contractor-selection process in exchange for bribes.

 • Obtained a default judgment from a European court for a major Chinese central state-owned entity seeking recovery against its absconded former officer for breach of fiduciary duty and misappropriating company assets.